Skip to main content

 Add to Calendar 2023-04-26T18:00:00 America/New_York GSAS 150: Democracy and the Rise of Authoritarianism

-Join Fiona Hill, AM ’91, PhD ’98, senior fellow in the Center on the United States and Europe in the Foreign Policy program at Brookings Institution and former official at the US National Security Council specializing in Russian and European affairs, and Daniel Ziblatt, AM ’10, Eaton Professor of Government at Harvard University and director of the Transformations of Democracy research unit at the WZB Berlin Social Science Center in Berlin, as they explore how the erosion of norms, trust, and tolerance threatens contemporary democracy and the ways governments, civil society organizations, universities, the private sector, and citizens can work in solidarity to push back against authoritarian threats and reinforce democratic governance.
+Join Fiona Hill, AM ’91, PhD ’98, senior fellow in the Center on the United States and Europe in the Foreign Policy program at Brookings Institution and former official at the US National Security Council specializing in Russian and European affairs, and Jill Kastner, AM ’92, PhD ’99, visiting fellow in the Department of War Studies at King’s College, London, as they explore how the erosion of norms, trust, and tolerance threatens contemporary democracy and the ways governments, civil society organizations, universities, the private sector, and citizens can work in solidarity to push back against authoritarian threats and reinforce democratic governance.

 Following the speaking program, enjoy drinks, appetizers, and stimulating conversation with fellow alumni and friends!